Mario Alexandre · March 26, 2026 · sinc-llm structured-prompts prompt-engineering

 TASK

 The actual ask.
 What you want done.
-Most people write only this.
-Without the other 5 bands, TASK alone is severely underspecified — the model has everything it needs to be wrong in exactly the right direction.
+Most people write only this part.
+Without the other 5 bands, TASK alone does not give the model enough to work with.
+The model can go wrong in a very convincing way.

 2.8%